balancer/docs/docs/concepts/pools/boosted.md

 ## Example

-Let's say we want to build a new Weighted Pool with two tokens: 50% USDC and 50% WETH.
-We can expect that swaps on this pool will touch just a fraction of its depth (i.e. swaps typically won't use more than ~20% of the balances in the pool since trades of that scale would significantly change the price).
+Let's say there is a hypothetical new Weighted Pool with two tokens: 50% USDC and 50% WETH.
+One can expect that swaps on this pool will touch just a fraction of its depth (i.e. swaps typically won't use more than ~20% of the balances in the pool since trades of that scale would significantly change the price).
 ![](/images/idle-tokens.png)
 As the figure above illustrates, only a tiny amount of the pool would be touched by swaps.
 The remaining assets are in the pool to compose the price and reduce price impact, but are idle and therefore not generating yield or fees directly. **Boosted Pools aim to optimize assets usage of a pool.**

-If were instead to build this pool as a Boosted Pool, the idle assets can become yield bearing versions on some hypothetical protocol, ProtocolX, with `xTokens` that are yield bearing versions of their base `tokens`.
-We achieve this composition by utilizing Linear Pools, the crucial building block that make Boosted Pools possible.
+If this were instead to be built as a Boosted Pool, the idle assets can become yield bearing versions on some hypothetical protocol, ProtocolX, with `xTokens` that are yield bearing versions of their base `tokens`.
+By boosting this pool with nested Linear Pools, the previously vanilla Weighted Pool becomes far more efficient.

 ![](/images/linear-pool-nested.png)

 ## Case Study: bb-a-USD
 ![](/images/bb-a-USD.png)

-Balancer Boosted Aave USD (symbol: `bb-a-USD`) is a Composable Stable Pool that facilitates trades between three US Dollar stablecoins (`USDC`, `USDT`, and `DAI`) while sending idle liquidity to Aave.
+[Balancer Boosted Aave USD](https://app.balancer.fi/#/ethereum/pool/0xa13a9247ea42d743238089903570127dda72fe4400000000000000000000035d) (symbol: `bb-a-USD`) is a Composable Stable Pool that facilitates trades between three US Dollar stablecoins (`USDC`, `USDT`, and `DAI`) while sending idle liquidity to Aave.
 The underlying Linear Pools are:
 * `bb-a-USDC` (consisting of `USDC` and wrapped `aUSDC`)
 * `bb-a-USDT` (consisting of `USDT` and wrapped `aUSDT`)
 * `bb-a-DAI` (consisting of `DAI` and wrapped `aDAI`)